Snehan2k2/Elec_club_Mini_Task_3/Project 3.md

 **Sensors** : 3 Ultrasonic sensors HC-SR 04 (One in the front and two on the sides)

+The sensor detects the presence of wall in the three directions

 **Motors** : 12V DC motors are used

 **Motor driver** : L298N dual H-bridge motor controller (This is used to control both the motors)